cyrilondon/rover-project/README.md

  On the diagram, it is important to notice that **all the arrows are pointing into the direction of the hexagon**  and that none is pointing out from the hexagon, which would reflect an undesired dependency from the application to the external world.

- Finally, please note that the out-adapters <code>InMemoryRoverRepositoryImpl</code> and <code>InMemoryPlateauRepositoryImpl</code> do not belong to the domain and reside in the **infrastructure** package.
+ Finally, please note that the `Out Adapters` [InMemoryRoverRepositoryImpl](src/main/java/com/game/infrastructure/persistence/impl/InMemoryRoverRepositoryImpl.java) and [InMemoryPlateauRepositoryImpl.java](src/main/java/com/game/infrastructure/persistence/impl/InMemoryPlateauRepositoryImpl.java) do not belong to the domain and reside in the **infrastructure** package.